-Upon acquiring Avelead on August 16, 2021 (refer to Note 3 - Business Combination and Divestiture), the Company assumed an operating lease agreement for the corporate office space of Avelead.
-The lessor is an entity controlled by one of the Sellers of Avelead and that Seller is employed by the Company.
+Upon acquiring Avelead on August 16, 2021 (refer to Note 3 - Business Combination), the Company assumed an operating lease agreement for the corporate office space of Avelead.
+The lessor is an entity controlled by one of the sellers of Avelead and that seller is a former employee of the Company.
 The initial 36-month term lease commenced March 1, 2019 and expired on February 28, 2022.
 The Company previously renewed the lease for an additional 12-month term which expired February 28, 2023 and was not renewed.
-For the three months ended April 30, 2023, the Company recorded rent expense of \$6,000.
+For the six months ended July 31, 2023, the Company recorded rent expense of \$6,000.